rklymentiev/py-for-neuro/chapters/chapter0.md

 Hello and welcome!

 My name is Ruslan and I feel passionate about Neuroscience.
-During my short experience in this field, I have already spotted the lack of programming/computer science knowledge among scientists.
+During my experience in this field, I have noticed the lack of programming/computer science knowledge among (young) scientists.
 Given my background in Data Science and belief in the "open source knowledge", I decided to create a course to introduce other people to Python programming.
 Basic programming knowledge allows working with data in a more convenient way (there is a whole new world beyond Excel), automating repeated tasks, or making custom visualizations.
 And programming is just fun.

 Even though this course has a fancy name, it is not that different from any introduction Python course you can find online.
-The only difference is that I tried to create most of the exercises and examples based on neuroscience-related problems.
-However, you don't need any specific knowledge to take the course, since the course is about Python, not the brain.
+The only difference is that I tried to create most of the exercises and examples based on neuroscience-related problems (to possibly make it more interesting for neuroscientists).
+However, you don't need any specific knowledge to take the course since the course is about Python, not the brain.

 #### What this course IS about: